NCEAS/metacat/helm/README.md

 ## TL;DR

 > [!NOTE]
-> This chart assumes you have a pre-existing PostgreSQL database (deployed either within or outside your Kubernetes cluster).
-We recommend CloudNative PG - see [Appendix 5](#appendix-5-initial-creation-of-a-postgresql-cluster-using-cloudnative-pg) to create a PostgreSQL cluster.
+> This chart assumes you have a pre-existing PostgreSQL database (deployed either within or outside your Kubernetes cluster) and the RabbitMQ Cluster Operator pre-installed - see [Appendix 5](#appendix-5-initial-creation-of-a-postgresql-cluster-using-cloudnative-pg) and [Appendix 6](#appendix-6-the-rabbitmq-cluster-operator) for details.

-1. You should not need to edit much in [values.yaml](./values.yaml), but you can look at the contents of the values override files (like the ones in the [./examples directory](./examples)), to see which settings typically need to be overridden (e.g. your postrges connection params, plus any values that contain the release name).
+1. You should not need to edit much in [values.yaml](./values.yaml), but you can look at the contents of the values override files (like the ones in the [./examples directory](./examples)), to see which settings typically need to be overridden (e.g. your postrgeSQL connection params, plus any values that contain the release name).
 Save your settings in a yaml file, e.g: `/path/to/your/values-overrides.yaml`
 2. Add your credentials to [./admin/secrets.yaml](helm/admin/secret--metacat.yaml), and add to cluster:

     ```shell